"This is the best machine learning course I've done. Worth every cent."

 I'm a complete beginner.
 Will this program be helpful for me?

-This program is not an introduction to machine learning.
+This program is not an introductory class.

 What does "lifetime access" mean?